 Create and manage Fastly resources with the Fastly CLI

 fastly is an open-source command line tool for interacting with the Fastly API.
-Use it to create services, manage backends and domains, upload VCL or build and deploy Compute@Edge packages.
+Use it to create services, manage backends and domains, upload VCL or build and deploy Compute packages.
 Convenient access to Fastly from where you are working with your code, or from your CI environment.

 $ fastly backend create --name app_server --address example.edgecompute.app --service-id abcdef1234567890 --version latest